Chapter 4: Construction Details, Section 58: Sound Walls

 - Verify that aesthetic requirements described in the plans and specifications are adhered to.
 For example, concrete masonry units must have a uniform color and texture, and must be supplied from a single source and a single manufacturer.
 Mortar ingredients, such as cement, lime, and aggregate, must have a uniform quality, including color, and must be supplied from a single source, producer, or manufacturer.
 If there are questions regarding proposed materials, colors, patterns, or designs complying with aesthetic requirements, contact the district landscape architect.

 - Upon delivery of sound wall materials, note whether they are identified by inspection tags.
-Inspection and release of sound wall materials by Materials Engineering and Testing Services will ensure that materials intended for use in the work meet specifications.
+Inspection and release of sound wall materials by Materials Engineering and Testing Services will assure that materials intended for use in the work meet specifications.

 - Inspect the material in accordance with Table 6-2.1, “Inspection of Fabricated and Manufactured Materials,” in Section 6-2, “Acceptance of Manufactured or Fabricated Materials and Products,” of this manual.

 - Verify and document that planned sound wall width, length, and height are correct for the field conditions, and that the foundation will be uniform.

 - Verify that all environmental permit conditions will be met, and that erosion and sediment control devices are installed before excavation begins.

 During the course of work, do the following:

 - Before placement of bedding and forms, check foundation and grades for conformance with the plans and specifications.
 If the foundation is questionable, contact the district materials engineer.